jasonmaster/ArchInstaller/README.md

 again and run:

     ./gnome-desktop.sh

-Currently, there are no command line switched to control how `gnome-desktop.sh` operates, but you can edit the script and toogle the following.
+There are no command line switches to control how `gnome-desktop.sh` operates, but you can edit the script and toogle the following.

     INSTALL_BROWSERS=0
     INSTALL_LIBREOFFICE=1
-    INSTALL_DEVELOPMENT=1
+    INSTALL_GENERAL_DEVELOPMENT=1
+    INSTALL_ANDROID_DEVELOPMENT=0
     INSTALL_GOOGLE_EARTH=1
     INSTALL_VIRTUALBOX=0
     INSTALL_CHAT_APPS=1